jawaher-is/XLSER-ar/README.md

 # XLSER

-Cross Lingual Speech Emotions Recognition
+Cross Lingual Speech Emotions Recognition using Wav2vec2

 This projects evaluates the performance of models pre-trained on different languages in recognizing emotions.